SteeltoeOSS/Documentation/api/v3/discovery/initialize-discovery-client.md

 If you are using `WebHost` to run your application, you will need to also add a reference to `Steeltoe.Discovery.ClientCore`.
 If you would like the option of switching between clients using configuration, add a reference for each client you may wish to use.

+>As of version 3.0, a direct reference to any applicable discovery client is required.
+If you find log messages saying `No discovery client has been configured...`, this is why.

 ## HostBuilder Extensions

 After installing the NuGet package(s), the next step is to add the Steeltoe Discovery client to the service container and use it to cause the client to start communicating with the server.